 In some situations, you may want to take Social Security benefits early.
 The earliest anyone can receive Social Security retirement benefits is age 62.
 As noted above, the earlier you take your benefits, the less you’ll get in your monthly checks.

-Here’s how much you can expect your benefits to be reduced by if you take them early:
+Here’s how much you can expect your benefits to be reduced if you take them early:

-If your full retirement age is less than 67, your benefits will be reduced by less, because there will obviously be a shorter time period between your reaching age 62 and you’re reaching your full retirement age.
+If your full retirement age is less than 67, your benefits will be reduced by less because there will obviously be a shorter time period between reaching age 62 and reaching your full retirement age.

 Remember that taking your benefits early affects your Social Security checks for the rest of your life.
 Your benefits are permanently reduced, not just until you reach full retirement age.